AsyaYeromina/kottans-frontend/README.md

     return myVar;
     }
     ```
-    When there is no function body, it's ok o use one-line statements:
+    When there is no function body, it's ok to use one-line statements:
     ```
     const myFunc = () => "value"; //returns value by default.
     ```
 - **Default parameters** for functions
     ```
     const greeting = (name = "Anonymous") => "Hello " + name;
     ```